By: Tiffanie Drayton

-The first time I asked my boyfriend if he had ever actually dated a black girl, we had not even met yet.
-It was during one of our online Skype sessions that the conversation came up.
+But the first time I asked my now-boyfriend if he’d ever dated a black girl, we had not even met yet.
+The conversation came up during one of our online Skype sessions.
+That’s when he confessed, “I’ve never really lived around too many black people.”

 “So have you ever dated a black girl?”
 I asked half-jokingly.